biolink/biolinkml/docs/index.md

  * [id_prefixes](id_prefixes.md) - a list of Curie prefixes that are used in the representation of instances of the model.
 All prefixes in this list are added to the prefix sections of the target models.
  * [identifier](identifier.md) - True means that this slot must be unique across the collection of slots
  * [ifabsent](ifabsent.md) - description of special behavior if the slot is absent
+ * [imported_from](imported_from.md) - the imports entry that this element was derived from.
+Empty means primary source
  * [imports](imports.md) - other schemas that are included in this schema
  * [in_subset](in_subset.md) - used to indicate membership of a term in a defined subset of biolink terms used for a particular domain or application (e.g. the translator_minimal subset holding the minimal set of predicates used in a translator knowledge graph)
  * [inherited](inherited.md) - true means that the *value* of a slot is inherited by subclasses